PavanRangani/docs/docs/prd/incentive-stock/grant.md

 - When Grant is expanded, shows Shrink icon.
 On Click of Shrink icon, hides  table of that particular Grant.
 - On mouse hover of any grant record, it shows hover effect and vertmore action menu at right side.

-  -  `Stock Grant` can't be clickable and that's why its hover effect won't be available.
+  -  `Stock Grant` can't be clickable.
   - Vertmore action are : `Edit` & `Delete`.
     - On Edit, opens edit dialog of that Grant.
     - On Delete, perform delete action.